Student Handbook 2015/2016

 - Unauthorized entry or use of University facilities or unauthorized possession or use of University property or property of others;

-- Damage to University property or property of others, including, but not limited to, vandalism (See below.);
+- Damage to University property or property of others, including, but not limited to, vandalism;

-- Threats of violence against another person or harassment (See also, University policy on harassment based on bias, set forth below), stalking, or intimidation that unreasonably impairs the security or privacy of another person (See below.);
+- Threats of violence against another person or harassment (see also University policy on harassment based on bias), or intimidation that unreasonably impairs the security or privacy of another person;

-- The unlawful possession, use, or distribution of alcohol, controlled substances, or unlawful drug paraphernalia (including possession of prescription medication belonging to another person and sharing of prescription medication; see also “Alcohol and Controlled Substances” in Chapter 6 for a more detailed statement of drug policies.);
+- The unlawful possession, use, distribution or facilitation of the distribution of alcohol, controlled substances, or drug paraphernalia (including possession or use of prescription medication belonging to another person and distribution or sharing of prescription medication; see also “Alcohol and Controlled Substances” in Chapter 6 for a more detailed statement of alcohol and drug policies.);

 - The operation of a motor vehicle while under the influence of alcohol or other drugs;